 If you’re reading this article, that means you probably use the internet.
 And I’ll bet you also use it to access sweet digital services like Spotify, Hulu, or Amazon.
 If that’s the case, then being a student can save you a good chunk of money.
 Let’s take a closer look at some of the digital discounts you can score as a student.

 But with Prime Student, you get the first 6 months free.
-After that, it’s just $6.49/month (or $59/year if you pay annually).
+After that, it’s just $7.49/month.

-Being a member gets you free two-day shipping on most items, free unlimited photo storage, free streaming of thousands of TV shows and movies, and lots of other cool perks.
+Being a member gets you free two-day shipping on most items, free unlimited photo storage, free streaming of thousands of TV shows and movies, and lots of other cool perks that you can read about in our full review of Prime Student.

 If you use all the perks included, then it could be a worthwhile deal for you.
-That being said, if you’re more interested in just streaming music and movies (and don’t do much online shopping), then it could be a better deal to go with Spotify + Hulu.
+That being said, if you’re more interested in just streaming music and movies (and don’t do much online shopping), then it could be a better deal to go with Spotify + Hulu + SHOWTIME.

 How to get the discount: All you need to do is enter your .edu email address when you sign up.